Disclosure of Employer Recruitment Activities and Practices

 • Recruiting Students – Employers must refrain from putting undue pressure on students to attend recruitment events or to apply for opportunities with the organization.
 Whereas assertive recruitment is appropriate, aggressive recruitment is not (unsolicited or excessive phone calls, unsolicited emails to students, etc.).

-• Pressure To Accept an Offer – Exploding offers (offers that do not afford a candidate the appropriate time to either accept or decline) are unacceptable.
+• Pressure to Accept an Offer – Exploding offers (offers that do not afford a candidate the appropriate time to either accept or decline) are unacceptable.
 For example, an offer with a 48-hour window or less would be an exploding offer.
 Employers are to refrain from exerting any undue pressure on candidates to accept a job offer.
 Applying pressure to a student to accept a job offer at the conclusion of a summer internship prior to commencement of the fall recruiting season (November 30) would also be considered an example of an exploding offer.

 • Employers should not try to persuade students to renege on employment offers from other companies under any circumstances.
 This would be in direct breach of the recruiter code of conduct and ethics.